cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 Unlike procedural languages, Terraform use a declarative language pattern.
 If you wanted to create a resource say three times, you will wrap them in a for loop, but in terraform, you will  use a meta-parameter like `count`

-It’s important to note that the `count` parameter available to every terraform resource has a zero-based index, similar to arrays in a traditional programming language.
+It’s important to note that the `count` meta-parameter is available to every terraform resource has a zero-based index, similar to arrays in a traditional programming language.
 So if you had resource declaration like
 {% highlight javascript %}
 resource "digitalocean_droplet" "web" {
-    count = 4
+    count = 3
     image = "ubuntu-16-04-x64"
     name = "web.${count.index}"
 }
 {% endhighlight %}
 *Code XI*

-From Code XI above, we will have 3 web servers created with names; web.0, web.1, web.2, web.3.
-Note that the names argument makes use of interpolation syntax.
+From *Code XI* above, we will have 3 web servers created with names; web.0, web.1, web.2, web.3.
+Note that the names argument makes use of interpolation syntax; `${count.index}`.

-If we wanted to check the truthy of something before using it, we could use another conditional which is similar to the itinerary operator in a regular programming language.
-It follows the pattern `condition ? trueval : falseval `.
+If we wanted to check the truthy of a thing before using a resource, we could use another conditional which is similar to the itinerary operator in a regular programming language.
+It follows the pattern
+`condition ? trueval : falseval `.
 Let’s declare a resource that will only be available if a certain condition is met.

 {% highlight javascript %}
 resource "digitalocean_loadbalancer" "pubic" {